 Upon admission, students will have access to an online Student Orientation course containing much of the information related to student life and processes.
-Further inquiries concerning orientation at Central Seminary may be addressed to the Dean's office.
+Further inquiries concerning orientation at Central Seminary may be addressed to the Enrollment Management office.

 Student Status